bioseqc/Intro-R/README.md

 We have a fantastic assitants for this webinar!
 They are:

 - Hamza Lawal
+Hamza Lawal is a lecturer at Department of Biochemistry, Bauchi State University, Gadau.
+He obtained his Bachelor's degree in Biochemistry at the University of Jos, Nigeria in 2010 and Master's degree in Biochemistry at Universiti Putra Malaysia (UPM) in 2018.
+His research interests are computational biology, cancer epigenetics, medicinal chemistry, and cancer immunotherapy.

 - Murtala M. Jibril
+Murtala M. Jibril is from Department of Human Anatomy of Bauchi State University, Gadau, certified with a B.Sc in Anatomy from University of Jos (2005), and M.Sc from Ahmadu Bello University (ABU) Zaria (2015), currently a Ph.D candidate at University of Jos.
+He is working in reproductive anatomy, cytogenetics, and bioinformatics.
+A passionate data scientist certified in data quality and statistical techniques.

 # Pre-Workshop Materials <a id="preworkshop"></a>